It is a white, solid, aromatic, crystalline hydrocarbon, best known as the main ingredient in mothballs.

-Exposure to large amounts of naphthalene can also cause nausea, vomiting, diarrhea, blood in the urine, and jaundice (yellowing of the skin).
+Exposure to large amounts of naphthalene can cause nausea, vomiting, diarrhea, blood in the urine, and jaundice (yellowing of the skin).

 Researchers from the US National Toxicology Program exposed male and female rats and mice to mothballs during weekdays for two years.

-In both male and female mice, naphthalene led to increased incidences and severity of chronic inflammation and abnormalities in the tissues that line the nose and lungs.
+In male and female mice, naphthalene led to increased incidences and severity of chronic inflammation and abnormalities in the tissues that line the nose and lungs.